DarthMoulByte/UnityTiled/README.md

 As with all UnityCommunity scripts, TiledUtilities code is provided under the terms of the MIT License.

-However TiledUtilities is built on [TiledSharp](https://github.com/marshallward/TiledSharp) which is licensed under the Apache 2.0 License.
+TiledUtilities is built on [TiledSharp](https://github.com/marshallward/TiledSharp) which is licensed under the Apache 2.0 License.
 TiledSharp uses [DotNetZip](https://dotnetzip.codeplex.com) which is licensed under the Ms-PL License.
 The exact licenses were taken from TileSharp and can be found in the `Editor/TiledSharp` directory in this repo.

+Example artwork created by [Kenney](http://kenney.nl).